 - Don't put important things in a speech, and then carefully explain the importance, or clutter it with explain-y speech tags: trust your reader to get it from the speech

-- Radio playwrights sometimes struggle not to write things like "This gun that I have here in my right hand is loaded", but we have a narrator to do that stuff for us.
+- Radio playwrights sometimes struggle not to write things like "This gun that I have here in my right hand is loaded", because the listener needs to know it.
+We have a narrator to do that necessary work for us.
 Use it.

 The characters talk about dull stuff